-Credo for Free and Responsible Use of Electronic Communication Networks (approved 1994; amended 2013)
+Credo for Net Neutrality, Free and Responsible Use of Electronic Networks, and the Digital Divide

+(approved 1994; amended 2013; amended 2018)

 The principles of free and responsible communication have long been a hallmark of communication study.
 Since 1963, the National Communication Association (then the Speech Communication Association) has included among its core documents a Credo for Free and Responsible Communication in a Democratic Society.
 Recognizing the advent and emergent role of electronic means of global communication accessible to the general public, we members of the National Communication Association endorse the following statement of principles relating to free and responsible use of electronic communication: